Mezosky/RSMDL/README.md

 <img src="./docs/representations.png" width=450/>
 </p>

-Representation similarity compares the outputs of two models given a set of inputs \(X\).
+Representation similarity compares the outputs of two models given a set of inputs $X$.
 The goal is to compare representations $R$ and $R'$ that represent a batch of tensor representations obtained from specific layers of the models being studied.
 Formally, we can define a model as:

 $$F := (f^{(l)} \circ f^{(l-1)} \circ \dots \circ f^{(1)})$$